 There is also an influx of other members of the organism from a neighboring environment.
 The model uses normalized units.

 Open the model.

 To open the Parameter Estimator, in the Simulink model window, in the Apps gallery, under Control Systems, click Parameter Estimator.
 In Parameter Estimator, click Open Session and select

 Open from model workspace, and then select

 sdoPopulationInflux_spesession to load a session with population experiment data already loaded.
 In the toolstrip, click Plot Model Response to plot the model response with the model's initial parameter values for

-K. The plot shows that with the model's initial parameter values, the model output is not close to the measured data, indicating that we need to compute better estimates of the parameters.
+K. The plot shows that with the model's initial parameter values, the model output is not close to the measured data.
+You can use the app to compute better estimates of these parameters.